Outdoor Research Helium Down - Women's Review

 Should You Buy the Outdoor Research Helium Down?

 The Helium Down may be a good mid-weight down jacket for you if your shoulders are on the narrow side.
-It has great weather-repelling technology and layers well over and under other garments to build a complete system.
+It has great weather-repelling technology and technically should work well as a layer over and under other garments to build a complete system.
 But the fit is key here, and it's not wide enough through the shoulders for us to wholeheartedly recommend it.
+If you are choosing to purchase this jacket, consider sizing up.

 What Other Down Jackets Should You Consider?